-Theory of Constraints is based off a system developed by Goldratt.
+Theory of Constraints is based off a system developed by Goldratt in the year 1984.
 His book, The Goal, describes a process of ongoing continuous improvement.

 3 Basic Measures are more indicative of they systems than Machine efficiency, equipment utilization, downtime or balanced plants.

 - Operational Expenses

 The underlying premise of theory of constraints is that organizations can be measured and controlled by variations on three measures: throughput, operational expense, and inventory.
 According to the Theory of Constraints, the goal of a company is to make money.

 Most constraints are NOT physical.
 They are the result of company practices.

 Thus, you should focus your energy on lowering operating expenses, inventory, and investment while increasing throughput.
 This mindset should be applied to the complete enterprise, so the critical constraint can be identified and exploited.

 Define goals of the company along with metrics for critical measures.

 Some Key Pieces

 - Bottlenecks: watch these, try to eliminate.
 Beware of additional lost productivity due to NIGO or poor quality.